What Is It?

 - Get adjusted – chiropractic alignments can help alleviate symptoms associated with forward head posture by working to correct the root of the cause.
 Adjustments will relieve stress on the spine as well as improve its mobility.

-- Exercise – your Austin chiropractor may prescribe corrective exercises aimed to stretch, mobilize, stabilize, and strengthen certain muscle groups that are affected by forward head posture.
+- Exercise – your South Austin chiropractor may prescribe corrective exercises aimed to stretch, mobilize, stabilize, and strengthen certain muscle groups that are affected by forward head posture.

-- Practice mindfulness – becoming more aware of your posture an important step in working to correct it.
+- Practice mindfulness – becoming more aware of your posture is an important step in working to correct it.
 The more often you are able to catch yourself holding poor posture, the more often you will be able to correct it.

 - Create new habits – as you become more aware of the specific situations where you succumb to poor posture, work on creating new habits that promote proper posture.
 For example, if you tend to slouch while sitting at work, try setting a reminder on your phone to take stretching breaks throughout the day.
 Remember that similar to forward head posture, habits are not formed overnight – they require conscious and repetitive effort.